Projachmann/Weather-Station/README.md

 # Weather-Station
-A weather station equipped with a sensor, seamlessly integrated with a website accessible over your local network.
+A weather station equipped with sensors, seamlessly integrated with a website accessible over your local network.